White Sox on sell phone? Poor start points them in dealing direction

 KANSAS CITY, Mo. — The White Sox entered Tuesday at 12-24, a deplorable record no one saw coming after they opened the season with a four-game split against the Astros.

 How bad is it?
-Only seven weeks into the season, the front office must be contemplating a scenario in which they essentially give up on it, start trading assets and look ahead to next 2023.
+Only seven weeks into the season, the front office must be contemplating a scenario in which it essentially gives up on it, starts trading assets and looks ahead to next season.

 While it stood to reason that being sellers at the trade deadline could happen with a poor start, that possibility being a no-brainer was not.
-On paper, the Sox looked like an 84- or 85-win team, which, in the AL Central puts you in the postseason picture through most of September.
-FanGraphs gave the Sox a 21.5 percent chance of winning a winnable division before the season started.
+On paper, the Sox looked like an 84- or 85-win team, which in the American League Central puts you in the postseason picture through most of September.
+FanGraphs gave the Sox a 21.5% chance of winning a winnable division before the season started.

-Even now, the AL Central presents a fool’s gold temptation to keep the faith.
-Through Monday, the Twins were on top at 19-6, and the defending champion Guardians were at 16-19.
-The Tigers are unexpectedly enjoying a half game lead over the Guardians in second place.
+Even now, the AL Central presents a fool’s-gold temptation to keep the faith.
+The Twins are on top at 19-17, and the defending division champion Guardians are at 17-19.
+The Tigers are a half-game below the Guardians in third place.

-The Sox were 7.5 games out of first going into their game against the Royals Tuesday.
+The Sox were 7½ games out of first going into their game against the Royals on Tuesday.
 So, despite their record, they’re one very good week or stretch from a mini-revival.

 “We have a team that can compete in this division regardless of where we are at right now,” manager Pedro Grifol said Tuesday, also noting the Sox’ 3-3 record against the Twins.